O365/python-o365/docs/source/usage/sharepoint.rst

-Sharepoint list items can be updated by passing a dictionary of :code:`{'column_name': 'Updated Data'}` to the :code:`.update_fields()` function of a sharepoint list item.
+Sharepoint list items can be updated by passing a dictionary of :code:`{'column_name': 'Updated Data'}` to the :code:`.update_fields()` function of a Sharepoint list item.
 The `column_name` keys of the dictionary must again refer to the internal column name, otherwise an error will occur.

 .. code-block:: python